composor/composi/README.md

 Summary
 -------

 Composi is all about components.
 These provide a great way to organize your code into modular and reusable chunks.
-The virtual dom means you never have to touch the DOM to change something.
+The virtual DOM means you never have to touch the DOM to change something.

 Because Composi uses JSX, there are many similarities to React patterns.
 Please note that Composi is not a React clone.
 It is not trying to be compatible with React and the React ecosystem the way Preact and Inferno do.
 Component state is managed quite differently from React.
 Components lack the React refs and context properties.
 Also lacking, PropTypes.
 Events are not synthetic.
 They are either real inline events or the `handleEvent` interface.
 Props and custom tags are supported only because JSX provides these by default.
 The component architecture is actually adapted from the Component class of [ChocolateChip-UI](https://github.com/chocolatechip-ui/chocolatechipui).
-Changes were made to the API to work with a virtual dom.
+Changes were made to the API to work with a virtual DOM.

 Composi is small, just 3KB for the gzipped core.
 It loads quickly.
 Its small and focused API means you can learn everything in half a day and be productive.
 If you're already familiar with JSX, then you only need to learn the Component API.
 You can easily do that in an hour.